DASPRiD/vrc-osc-manager/README.md

 Quick shocks are always send with a duration of 1 second.
 You can trigger these with your own contact receivers, e.g. by driving the variable through an animation controller.

+If you are looking for a ready-made UI, you can use my [VRChat PiShock Controller](https://dasprid.gumroad.com/l/llfyq).
-At the moment, the UI for this is not open source, so you will have to implement your own UI on your avatar.
+Otherwise, you can implement your own UI on your avatar.
 The pressed parameters are only read by the plugin, while the intensity parameter is both read and written, so you can also control it via a radial menu.

 In order to initiate the shock, both shock buttons have to be pressed at the same time.